Nydia Caro: Music and acting career

+She released her self titled album in 1978 to critical acclaim, with Cash Box writing "she stands out in every song.
+Arrangements by E. Leiva and R. Arusa are superb.
+The best cuts are "Un Pueblo Es", "A Quien Vas Enganar", "Precisamente Tu", "Oye Guitara Mia"and "Sugar Me".
+Should go high on the Latin American charts" which it subsequently did.

 She also hosted her own television program, El Show de Nydia Caro, on Puerto Rican television.
 Moreover, her reputation was helped by strong concert performances in prestigious venues; such as, Club Caribe and Club Tropicoro in San Juan, Carnegie Hall, the Lincoln Center in New York and many others around the world in countries throughout South America, Spain, Australia, Mexico, and Japan.
 Besides Puerto Rico, Caro's relevance as a cultural icon is strongest in Chile, a country in which she has performed regularly since her 1974 appearance at the Viña del Mar International Song Festival.
 She has appeared in Chilean telenovelas and has spent regular seasons living in the country.

 In 1998, Caro released her album De amores luminosos to critical acclaim.
 The album was produced by the Chilean producer Joakin Bello.
 It features musical themes such as the song "Buscando Mis Amores", from the poems of Saint Teresa of Jesus, Luis de León and John of the Cross.
 It blends musical instruments native to distant countries; such as, Tibet and India, together with instruments from Puerto Rico and South America.
 The effort sets her apart from other artists in Puerto Rico, as the first exponent of "alternative" or "new age" music, and was named as one of the 20 best recordings in 1999 by the National Foundation for Popular Culture in Puerto Rico.